ethereumbook/ethereumbook/src/chapter_9.md

 This contract allows a participant to withdraw ether from the contract, with the amount of ether being equal to the Fibonacci number corresponding to the participant’s withdrawal order—that is, the first participant gets 1 ether, the second also gets 1, the third gets 2, the fourth gets 3, the fifth 5, and so on (until the balance of the contract is less than the Fibonacci number being withdrawn).

 There are a number of elements in this contract that may require some explanation.
 First, there is an interesting-looking variable: `fibSig`.
 This holds the first 4 bytes of the Keccak-256 hash of the string `"setFibonacci(uint256)"`.
 This is known as the [*function selector*](https://oreil.ly/u9uaH) and is put into calldata to specify which function of a smart contract will be called.
-It is used in the `delegatecall` function on line 21 to specify that we wish to run the `fibonacci(uint256)` function.
-The second argument in `delegatecall` is the parameter we are passing to the function.
+It is used in the `delegatecall` on line 18 to specify that we wish to run the `setFibonacci(uint256)` function.
+The calldata also includes the parameter we are passing to the function.
 Second, we assume that the address for the FibonacciLib library is correctly referenced in the constructor.

 Can you spot any errors in this contract?
 If you were to deploy this contract, fill it with ether, and call `withdraw`, it would likely revert.